CS-SI/eodag/docs/cli_user_guide.rst

         eodag search --productType S2_MSI_L1C --bbox 1 43 2 44 --start 2025-03-01 download

-Product Types
+Collections
 -------------

 .. command-output:: eodag list --help

-* To list all available product types and supported providers:
+* To list all available collections and supported providers:

 .. code-block:: console

         eodag list

-* To list available product types on a specified supported provider:
+* To list available collections on a specified supported provider:

 .. code-block:: console

         eodag list -p creodias

-* By default, ``list`` command will also fetch for new product types, which may be slow depending on the network status.
+* By default, ``list`` command will also fetch for new collections, which may be slow depending on the network status.
   To skip fetching, use the following option:

 .. code-block:: console

         eodag list --no-fetch

-* EODAG can fetch providers (all or only a given one) to discover available product types, using the following command.
+* EODAG can fetch providers (all or only a given one) to discover available collections, using the following command.
   It will store result in a JSON file (defaults to `ext_product_types.json`):

 .. command-output:: eodag discover --help